Develop & Maintain Global Business – What to do at the Table

 - If you must excuse yourself during the meal, leave your napkin on your chair.

-- I’m pretty sure that you know to keep your elbows off of the table.
-In Europe, placing your wrists on the table is acceptable.
+- In North America, I’m pretty sure that you know to keep your elbows off of the table.
+In Europe, placing your wrists on the table is considered very polite behavior.

 - All food, such as a basket of bread, or a pair of salt and pepper shakers, is passed counterclockwise (to the right).